blazzy/podman-rest-client/README.md

 Provides an interface for querying the Podman REST API.
 Most of the interface is generated from the the official Podman swagger file.
 This crate adds a layer to make it possible to connect to the podman rest api over ssh to a unix socket and directly to a unix socket.
-Connections over ssh are  commonly necessary on macOs where the container runtime runs in a virtual machine accessible over ssh.
+Connections over ssh are  commonly necessary on macOS where the container runtime runs in a virtual machine accessible over ssh.